InnovateForVegas/doc-org-howtos/doc/en/agile.md

 Agile methodologies were developed by software developers for software developers and the infrastructure in which the business of software development takes place.

-The [Agile Manifesto](http://agilemanifesto.org/) is the fundamental description of what Agile was conceived to be; we can start with one slight modification here:
+The [Agile Manifesto](http://agilemanifesto.org/) is the fundamental description of what Agile was conceived to be, or rather, what those who adopt an Agile approach could begin with, to turn it into what works for them; we can start with one slight modification here:

 > - Individuals and interactions over processes and tools
 > - Working *projects* over comprehensive documentation